CoderDojoSV/beginner-python/Day-7/README.md

 ###Finishing Touches

 It is a fun game as it is, but there are always ways that you can make it more fun.
 Do you have any ideas?
+Here are a few:

-One idea would be to only speed up the snake every 2 or 3 points instead of every time.
+Can you make it so the snake only speeds up every 2 or 3 points instead of every time?
 This way you can play much longer before hitting the wall.

 Can you clean up your code by creating a function that moves the snake?